-Is a fancy-sounding framework that is really all about bringing the focus back to the customer.
+Is a framework that is all about bringing the focus back to the customer.
 If you want to understand the problems of your customers deeply, you will need to talk to them.
-Talking to customers is the first baby step, that many avoid, despite being only the beginning of starting to understand your customers.
+Talking to customers is the first step, that many avoid, despite being only the beginning of starting to understand your customers.
 The next step is having a system to properly analyze the insights and turn the feedback into action.
 That's where the CLG comes in.

 It was created by Gia and Claire from Forget The Funnel.
 It actually heavily utilizes the earlier JTBD framework but goes way beyond it.
 It's like the JTBD framework on steroids, more actionable evolution of it specifically for SaaS.
 If you want to untangle the chaotic mess of customer feedback and get clear patterns as well as plan for your Growth, then I highly recommend diving deep into it.